-The Dickinson Police Department Criminal Investigations Division (CID) is supervised by a detective sergeant and staffed by four detectives.
+The Dickinson Police Department Criminal Investigations Division (CID) is supervised by a detective sergeant and staffed by five detectives.
 Those selected for assignment to CID are chosen for their knowledge, skills, and abilities they exhibited as patrol officers and for their desire to work in the field of criminal investigations.
 Along with handling regular case assignments, each officer develops specific areas of expertise.

-All investigators are highly trained in such areas as interviewing, death investigations, forensics, crime scenes, fingerprinting, surveillance, and much more.
+All investigators are highly trained in interviewing, death investigations, forensics, crime scenes, fingerprinting, surveillance, and much more.

 While the advances in forensic techniques you hear so much about on television are of great use, our most important asset is the concern, help, and goodwill of citizens who provide information about crimes and criminals.
 We could not solve a single case without their help!

 Illegal drug activity is a primary concern of the department.
 A full-time narcotics officer is assigned to the Southwest Narcotics Task Force.
 The Stark County Sheriff’s Department also assigns one of its deputies to the Task Force.
 Together, the Task Force has been the strongest in years and continues to fight the war on drugs.

 IF YOU HAVE A TIP PLEASE CALL BADLANDS CRIMESTOPPERS AT (701) 456-7754 or (701) 456-7759 or click on the “Silent Hotline” logo below to send a tip via form mail.
 YOU MAY REMAIN ANONYMOUS!!

 Questions or Comments?

-Comments and questions regarding the Criminal Investigations Division can be directed to Sergeant Kylan Klauzer at:
+Comments and questions regarding the Criminal Investigations Division can be directed to Sergeant Travis Leintz at:

 Phone: 701-456-7608 or email at Sgt.
 Travis Leintz.